kaishin/Gifu/README.md

 There are two options that should cover any situation:

-- Use the built-in `GIFImageView` subclass.
+- Use the built-in `GIFImageView` subclass if you don't need to combine GIF support with another image library.
-- Make any class conform to `GIFAnimatable`.
-Subclassing `UIImageView` is the easiest since you get most of the required properties for free.
+- If you need more flexibility and composability, make your class conform to `GIFAnimatable`.
+In practice, any `UIView` subclass would do, since you get most of the required properties for free.
+For best results, make your `UIImageView` subclass conform to `GIFAnimatable` to get other niceties such as intrinsic content size.

-### GIFImageView

-A subclass of `UIImageView` that conforms to `GIFAnimatable`.
-You can use this class as-is or subclass it for further customization (not recommended).

 ### GIFAnimatable

 The bread and butter of Gifu.
-Through protocol extensions, `GIFAnimatable` exposes all the APIs of the library, and with very little boilerplate, any `UIImageView` subclass can conform to it.
+Through protocol extensions, `GIFAnimatable` exposes all the APIs of the library, and with very little boilerplate, any class can conform to it.

 ~~~swift
 class MyImageView: UIImageView, GIFAnimatable {